MNiMORPH/Wickert2023-LaurentideGulfOfMexico/README.md

 # Wickert2023-LaurentideGulfOfMexico
 Supplementary data for 2023 article on Laurentide ice sheet advance and retreat, tracked via oxygen isotopes from G. ruber in Gulf of Mexico core MD02-2550, and relationship to AMOC strength.

+Although the study incorporates data from 20.5&ndash;9.5 ka, these data sets go beyond this range and extend throughout the referenced data from the core.

 ## Associated scientific paper

 When using these data, please cite (alongside this data repository, as applicable):